AntoniXGaudi/Getting-and-Cleaning-Data-Course-Project/README.md

 +++++++++++++++++++++++++++++++++++++++++

-Step 1: Merges the training and the test sets to create one data set
+Step 1: Merges the training and the test sets to create one dataset

-reads all input data sets and unites them in a dataframe called data.all
+reads all input datasets and unites them in a dataframe called test_and_train

+input data sets testing:

+        features.txt
+        X_test.txt
+        y_test.txt
+        subject_test.txt

 input data sets training: